NOTE: Please click above to

 U.S. Army War College Graduate Certificate Program (GCP)

 The U.S. Army War College is offering a new distance education certificate program for U.S. government (USG) national security professionals.
+We continue to offer the program in a reduced capacity as we work to obtain long term funding.
 The Graduate Certificate in National Security Studies (NSS) provides working professionals the flexibility to take online classes that help prepare them for future national security positions.
 The certificate program broadens students’ understanding of contemporary national security topics and helps students improve the knowledge, skills and attributes needed for positions.
 From 2020 to 2021, the U.S. Army War College offered select students the opportunity to participate in pilot courses and earn course certificates.
 Starting in January 2022, students are eligible to earn the Graduate Certificate in NSS once they complete all requirements.
+This certificate program is not part of the professional military education program.
+Admission does not require any ATRRS registration, and completion of the program is not placed on any official records.

 Who Can Apply?